MiladMt11/Network-Analysis-of-Nobel-Prize-Laureates/index.md

 The Nobel Lectures though do not exist in an opensource library that we can just download.
 So we had to create a webcrawler, using the *selenium* library in python and crawl through the different pages of the official website for Nobel Prizes (nobelprize.org).
 This website, contains the information we need in most cases, but the format between different webpages differ a lot, so we found much information but not for all the Laureates.

 As now we have a dataset, that we can extract sentiment, we now need to find a tool to do that.
 Thankfully, there is a very good and sophisticated library called VADER for this job.
-Th VADER lexicon calculates the sentiment of whole sentences and contains evaluations for symbols and emojis, so its results are better than other methods in many cases.
+The VADER lexicon calculates the sentiment of whole sentences and takes into account rule-based enhancements like degree modifiers (adverbs like 'really') or negation that switch the polarity of a sentence, so its results are better than other methods in many cases.
 The scores created by the VADER methods, lie in the interval [-1,1], with -1 indicating very negative sentiment, 1 indicating very positive sentiment, while 0 accounts for neutral sentiment.

 Now, let's see some results!